unboxed/be_valid_asset/README.markdown

 It can be used to test a Capybara Session object in a request spec as follows:

-    scenarion "Visiting foo and validate markup" do visit foo_path
+    scenario "Visiting foo and validate markup" do visit foo_path
       page.should be_valid_markup
     end